 Marketing researcher should collect accurate information and report to the research organization & client without any bias.

-Researcher should not product falsified or wrong project or research reposrt.
+The researcher should not product falsified or wrong project or research report.

 The falsified report may include –